 The Materials Research Society recognizes that diversity drives innovation, excellence and new discoveries.
 We charge our membership and leadership to engage all demographic groups worldwide in advancing science and technology to improve the quality of life.

-Mentees are selected through collaboration with programs such as NSF’s Partnership for Research and Education in Materials (PREM), Research Experience for Undergraduates (REU), Materials Research Science and Education Centers (MRSEC), Community Colleges, and other organizations and programs that support underrepresented students.
-Graduate students and postdocs who would like to serve as a mentor and organizations who would like to learn more about how to get their undergraduate, underrepresented students enrolled as mentees in this program may email firstname.lastname@example.org.
+Past mentees have been selected through collaboration with programs such as NSF’s Partnership for Research and Education in Materials (PREM), Research Experience for Undergraduates (REU), Materials Research Science and Education Centers (MRSEC), Community Colleges, and other Minority Serving Organizations and Minority Serving Institutions that support UREM students.
+Graduate students and postdocs who would like to serve as a mentor and organizations who would like to learn more about how to get their undergraduate, UREM students enrolled as mentees in this program may contact us here »

 MRS University Chapters include joint chapters with Sociedad Mexicana de Materiales (SMM) and the European Materials Research Society (E-MRS).